Asya Karapetyan

 5. Click on Remove.

 Thus, if you need to free up space on your Mac, we recommend uninstalling only third-party applications and clear service files of default apps.
-Use App Cleaner & Uninstaller for these tasks.
+With App Cleaner & Uninstaller you’re able to uninstall apps in lesst than a minute.

 Scroll to Top